blynx/form-sequence/README.md

 - `cancel`
   If the form has something like a cancel action to go back, you can put the id/name of that element here to be able to "undo" the transclusion.

+## Demo

+Clone repo, then `npm install && npm run demo`.
+Browse to the url which gets displayed (usually http://localhost:3000)